 - 1 lemon

-Wash and lightly scrub the figs and cut a cross at its base like you would a Brussel sprout!
+Wash and lightly scrub the figs. Trim off any remaining stalk and cut a cross at their base like you would a Brussel sprout.

-Mix the water and bicarbonate of soda in a large pan or bowl, add the figs and leave to soak overnight
+Mix the bicarbonate of soda with enough water to cover the figs in a large pan or bowl, add the figs and leave to soak overnight.

-The next day, drain the figs and weigh them, making a note of their weight
+The next day, drain the figs, rinse them in cold water and weigh them.
+Make a note of their weight.

-Place the figs in fresh, boiling water ad simmer until soft
+Place the figs in fresh, boiling water and simmer until just soft.